11 Outer Quad Exercises & Trick To Hit Outer Thighs (Big Quad Sweep Secret)

 The following are the pros of stronger quads:

-• Aesthetic reasons—there is no denying the fact that the quad sweep is a display of appealing definition and gives the lifter a complete and balanced physique especially when coupled with an equally impressive upper body.
+• Aesthetic reasons—there is no denying the fact that the thigh contour is a display of appealing definition and gives the lifter a complete and balanced physique especially when coupled with an equally impressive upper body.

 • Muscle mass—the outer quad is the longest of the 4 muscles that make up the quad, therefore training it will have a significant impact on overall leg mass and adds to the overall physique.